Mormonism and Progression

 I wondered why quite often it seems we Protestant Christians have trouble holding it together?
 A large part is probably because I’ve grown up inside it and seen behind the inner curtain, but it seems like we’re often dealing with broken families, insurmountable personality disorders, and a lot of needy people.
 Seems like we’re just doing triage on each other much of the time.
 The point of most of our sermons seem to be helping us comfort our frayed emotions and about how to alleviate the pain in our lives.
 And the songs are usually about how God rescued us from our sins.

 And one thing the Mormon fellas said triggered something that made sense.
 The Mormon tradition believes we are on a path to become just like Jesus, who is basically just like a younger version of God, I think.
-Like super, super humans.
-That’s pretty cool.
-I don’t think I’m on board with that exactly but I realized this focus on progression changes everything.
+Like super, super humans that can become just like Jesus, and eventually like God.
+I don’t think I’m on board with that exactly but I realized this focus on progression could change a lot.
 They said the Mormon church always encourages more learning, more classes, more improvement, so you can give more to your community, and eventually become like God.
 And they said they don’t put a cross at the front of their sanctuaries because they don’t focus on the death (though they believe he fully died), but instead the super-powered life that started after the death.

 It seems like most of our songs are about being grateful for our forgiveness, and Christ’s death, and finding peace in darkness and healing.
 But now, especially as we are summiting the peak of Easter, perhaps we can look over into the promised land.
 Perhaps we can consider even more what it means to focus on what new life looks like, looking forward to all the good things God wants to work into our lives instead of just running from the bad.
 Thinking more about constantly progressing into the most glory-worthy beings the human machine was meant to be.
 Peace-exhuders.
 Learners.
 Lovers.
 Crystal clear thinkers.
 Emotional uplifters.
 Thinking about what we can give to the world, instead of how we’re just struggling to get by.